Oakland County Michigan assistance programs.

 Food and groceries in Oakland County

 Some of the leading food panties are listed below.
-However there are a few dozen other Oakland County Michigan food pantries that can help those in need.
+There are also soup kitchens and free holiday meals.
+However there are a few dozen other Oakland County Michigan free food pantries that can help those in need.

 Zion Lutheran Church Food Pantry (phone (248) 398-5510) provides food packages and groceries (up to once per month) to individuals and families in need of help.